 About Japan Day

-2) To show the local Japanese community’s appreciation toward their home city, New York.
+Showcase the Japanese community’s appreciation toward their home city, New York.

 Build a bridge of cultural understanding between the people of Japan and the U.S.